Topic outline

 • Overview

-The Center for Urban Affairs and Community Services provides access to secure state test materials to non-public schools through the Non-Public Schools Testing Program (NPSTS).
+The Technical Outreach for Public Schools (TOPS) provides access to secure state test materials to non-public schools through the Non-Public Schools Testing Program (NPSTS).
 This program is sanctioned by the North Carolina Department of Public Instruction and is operated on a cost recovery basis.

 Contact Information